For Immediate Release:

-(LAS CRUCES, N.M.) – The New Mexico Department of Agriculture recognizes that a small number of residential pecan trees are being affected by pecan weevil in five eastern New Mexico cities.
-Pecan weevil is a significant insect pest of pecan and is not recognized as being established in New Mexico commercial orchards.
+NMDA recognizes that a small number of residential pecan trees are being affected by pecan weevil.
+This is occurring in five eastern New Mexico cities.
+Pecan weevil is a significant insect pest of pecan.
+It is not recognized as being established in New Mexico commercial orchards.

-New Mexico Department of Agriculture and New Mexico State University’s Cooperative Extension Service recognize the economic importance of the pecan industry to the region and the negative impact that pecan weevil will have on the industry.
-Over the past 10 years, both organizations have cooperated on annual surveys and outreach programs as part of an early detection and eradication approach to prevent pecan weevil establishment in the western region.
+NMDA and NMSU’s Cooperative Extension Service recognize the economic importance of the pecan industry.
+It is important to the region and the negative impact that pecan weevil will have on the industry.
+Over the past 10 years, both organizations have cooperated on annual surveys and outreach programs.
+This is part of an early detection and eradication approach to prevent pecan weevil establishment in the western region.

 Recently pecan weevil has been identified in residential trees in Clovis, Roswell, and Lovington.
 Additional pecan trees were identified with pecan weevil in Artesia and Hobbs.

-As a result of the recent pecan weevil findings, the New Mexico Department of Agriculture has extended the original sixty-day quarantine adding an additional 90 days.
-To limit the spread of pecan weevil from infested residential trees to commercial orchards, movement of pecans produced within the city limits of Clovis, Roswell, Hobbs, Artesia, and Lovington are restricted.
-This restriction requires a certificate from the New Mexico Department of Agriculture stating specific pecans meet one or more of the following requirements:
+As a result of the recent pecan weevil findings, NMDA has extended the original sixty-day quarantine.
+It added an additional 90 days.
+Limit the spread of pecan weevil from infested residential trees to commercial orchards.
+Movement of pecans produced within the city limits of Clovis, Roswell, Hobbs, Artesia, and Lovington is restricted.
+This restriction requires a certificate from NMDA stating specific pecans meet one or more of the following requirements.

-- Pecans that are sold, traded or gifted in a manner that meet the phytosanitary requirements of the receiving location and are transported in a department approved manner;
+- Pecans that are sold, traded or gifted in a manner that meet the phytosanitary requirements of the receiving location.
+They must also be transported in a department approved manner.

 - Pecans treated at 0 degrees for 168 continuous hours, or other department approved treatment methods;

-- The inspection of a pecan sample in which no pecans exhibit signs of the pecan weevil or exhibit the presence of the weevil; and/or,
+- The inspection of a pecan sample where no pecans exhibit signs of the pecan weevil or weevil presence.

-- Pecans originating in the quarantined area but believed, by the department not to have the presence of the pecan weevil.
+- Pecans originating in the quarantined area but believed, by the department, not to have the presence of pecan weevil.

-New Mexico Department of Agriculture and New Mexico State University’s Cooperative Extension Service will continue to work with city elected officials and residents of affected areas on education and eradication efforts.
+NMDA and NMSU’s Cooperative Extension Service will continue to work with city elected officials and residents of affected areas.
+They will provide education and eradication efforts.